 Soaring melodies and driving rhythms are on display in this program conducted by Music Director Finalist Stephen Rogers Radcliffe.
 Jessie Montgomery’s Hymn for Everyone transforms an original theme through washes of color and timbre.
 Two Northwest luminaries – violinist Hal Grossman and Seattle Symphony cellist Walter Gray – shine in Frederick Delius’s rhapsodic Double Concerto.
 The Overture to Engelbert Humperdinck’s Hansel and Gretel incorporates several of the opera’s best-loved moments, including the famous “Evening Prayer.”
 The program culminates with Edvard Grieg’s Symphonic Dances, an exquisite yet neglected work ideally suited for the superb musicians of Philharmonia Northwest.

 Frederick Delius: Double Concerto for Violin and Cello

-Engelbert Humperdinck: Prelude to Act II from Hansel and Gretel
+Engelbert Humperdinck: Overture to Hansel and Gretel

 Edvard Grieg: Symphonic Dances, Op.
 64